MicrosoftDocs/VBA-Docs/api/Outlook.Folder.WebViewURL.md

 # Folder.WebViewURL Property (Outlook)

-Returns or sets a  **String** indicating the URL of the Web page that is assigned to a folder.
+Returns or sets a  **String** indicating the URL of the web page that is assigned to a folder.
 Read/write.

 ## Syntax